UPPMAX/uppmax_intro_day_1/docs/faq/README.md

 ### How do I know I have joined the course project?

-If you see `NAISS 2024/22-49` among your project at [https://supr.naiss.se/](https://supr.naiss.se/).
+If you see `UPPMAX 2025/2-262` among your project at [https://supr.naiss.se/](https://supr.naiss.se/).

 ???- question "How does that look like?"